 |What you should know about the Eurail Global Pass|

 The Eurail Select Pass lets you travel through a variety of bordering European countries.
 You can select 2, 3 or 4 European countries to travel through as long as they share a border.
 Eurail Select Pass prices depend upon the number of travel days and the countries selected.
 The Eurail Select pass is ideal for when you're looking to explore the best of Europe.
 Fly into Paris and stroll along the Seine for a few days before taking the train over the Alps to explore Switzerland.
 Similarly, if you're after Europe's culinary delights you can travel throughout Italy sampling pasta and bruschetta before traveling to France's wine region and sampling some world-class Burgundy and Bordeaux.
-No matter if you're exploring Eastern Europe or traveling through the most popular destinations in Spain and France, the Eurail Select Pass provides the flexibility for any European travel itinerary.
+No matter if you're exploring Central Europe or traveling through the most popular destinations in Spain and France, the Eurail Select Pass provides the flexibility for any European travel itinerary.

 A Eurail Select Pass allows you to choose 2, 3 or 4 bordering countries in Europe: Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Turkey.